That-Dev-Girl-Sites/jhalabi.com/_posts/2022-01-12-imposter-syndrome.md

 However, through most of my career, I had imposter syndrome.
 I had it so hard.
 It was worse early on, when I was working with developers who were clearly more senior.
 I was expected to produce the same quality code.
 Mentoring would have been awesome, but my jobs were mostly a learn-as-you-go kind of situation.

 Alright, fake it 'til you make it, right?
 Over time, I got better.
 I wrote better code.
 I felt better about my code.
-Impostor syndrome minimized!<sup>2</sup>
+Imposter syndrome minimized!<sup>2</sup>

 ## Oh hey, you're back...